-We hope that you will join us for this annual lecture honouring Dr. Albert Aguayo, OC, FRCP, Professor Emeritus founder and former Director of the Centre for the Research in Neuroscience at McGill University.
+This annual lecture honours Dr. Albert Aguayo, OC, FRCP, Professor Emeritus founder and former Director of the Centre for the Research in Neuroscience at McGill University.
 He is a former President of the Society for Neurosciences and the Canadian Association of Neuroscience.
 Dr. Aguayo also held the positions of Secretary General and President of the International Brain Research Organization ( IBRO) and been a member of many international advisory committees and editorial boards.
 He holds honorary degrees from the Universities of Lund (Sweden), Cordoba ( Argentina) and Queen’s and Dalhousie in Canada.
-Albert Aguayo’s scientific contributions concerned the regenerative capacity of the adult mammalian central nervous system.
-The poster for this event can be viewed here.
+Albert Aguayo’s scientific contributions concerned the regenerative capacity of the adult mammalian central nervous system

 Brenda Milner Lecture & Neuropsychology Day

 The Brenda Milner Lecture has been held since 1977 to honour the achievements of Dr. Milner, an eminent cognitive neuroscientist and pioneer of the discipline of neuropsychology.